More details at TechCrunch.

 - Activities (things that happen, News Feed type stuff)

-functionality to the canvas page, allowing a widget on the profile page with
+Applications can have full functionality on profile and/or canvas pages, subject to the specific rules of each host.
+Facebook, by contrast, limits most functionality to the canvas page, allowing a widget on the profile page with limited features.

 OpenSocial is silent when it comes to specific rules and policies of the hosts, like whether or not advertising is accepted or whether any developer can get in without applying first (the Facebook approach).
 Hosts set and enforce their own policies.
 The APIs are created with maximum flexibility.